andrew/ultimate-awesome/README.md

 - [awesome-plateau](https://github.com/japan-opendata/awesome-plateau) - 国土交通省 Project PLATEAU の関連情報や事例のまとめ.
 - [awesome-psychology-projects](https://github.com/jasiek-net/awesome-psychology-projects) - Technological projects related to psychology and mental health.
 - [awesome-flutter-map](https://github.com/josxha/awesome-flutter-map) - A list of plugins and other packages that are within the flutter_map ecosystem.
-- [awesome_science](https://github.com/Julie-Fabre/awesome_science) - A curated list of awesome resources for science and academia.
 - [awesome-transformer-visualization](https://github.com/ki-seki/awesome-transformer-visualization) - Explore visualization tools for understanding Transformer-based large language models (LLMs).
 - [awesome-layerzero](https://github.com/layerzero-labs/awesome-layerzero) - Everything you need to know about LayerZero in one complete resource.
 - [awesome-influencial-graph-papers](https://github.com/LFD-byte/awesome-influencial-graph-papers) - A collection of research papers on graph.